Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 2. Selection of Arbitrator(s)

 Parties select one or more neutral arbitrators with expertise relevant to the dispute.
-In Fayetteville, local arbitrators are often preferred for their familiarity with community dynamics and legal landscape.
+In Fayetteville, local arbitrators are often preferred for their familiarity at a local employer and legal landscape.

 3. Preliminary Hearing and Case Preparation